ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-### Publishing and viewing whatever you want
+### 6. Lets you publish and view any content you want
+*you have total control over the content you publish and view; you are the master of your domain and are free to express yourself in whatever way you see fit; you can also view any content you want from any source you choose; but you bear total responsibility for the content you publish*

 in the human·internet, no one dictates what content you can publish and what content you can view on your devices
 · you are your own platform, and you have freedom of speech
 · you can publish any legal content you want
-· no one can tell you what to publish and what not to publish
+· no one tells you what to publish and what not to publish

-on the other hand, you can specify the type of content you want to view, and your desired sources for content
+on the other hand, you can specify the type of content you want to view, and your desired sources for that content
 · if you do not find a source credible (even after verifying its identity), you can add it to your undesirable·sources list, or remove it from your desirable·sources list

 you have total control over the content you publish and the content you view because this is the human·internet, *your* internet
 · however, you bear *total responsibility* for the content you publish
-· publishing unlawful and harmful content, such as shootings and murders, can put you the cross·hairs of law enforcement, whom may arrest, prosecute, and convict you
+· publishing unlawful and harmful content, such as shootings and murders, can put you in the cross·hairs of law·enforcement, whom may arrest, prosecute, and convict you
-· remember, you cannot hide under a false identity in the human·internet
+· remember, you cannot hide under anonymity or a false identity in the human·internet

 &nbsp;
 &nbsp;

-### Sharing different aspects of your life
+### 7. Allows you to divide your digital·life into facets
+*each facet represents an aspect of your life that you want your followers to be able to follow individually, without bothering with the rest of your digital·life; for example, people are able to follow only your professional·life and avoid getting pictures of your cute cat’s life*

 you may have a personal life, a professional life, and a political life, which you manage using three social-networking platforms, such as Facebook, LinkedIn, and Twitter
 · some platforms let you crosspost to others, for example, a Facebook post can be duplicated in a Twitter tweet
-· because of the different capabilities and limitations of the platforms (for example, Twitter’s limit on the length of tweets) this is a broken way to bridge multiple aspects of your life
+· because of the different capabilities and limitations of the platforms (for example, Twitter’s limit on the length of tweets) this is a flawed way to bridge multiple aspects of your life

-in the human·internet *you* are your own platform; therefore, you do not need other platforms to define you or any aspect of your digital·life
+in the human·internet, *you* are your own platform; therefore, you do not need other platforms to define you or any aspect of your digital·life
-· you can use different *facets* of digital·life to compartmentalize your life both for your sake and for the benefit of those who are interested in your life, making it easier on you and your followers to produce and consume content
+· you can use different *facets* of digital·life to compartmentalize your life both for your sake and for the benefit of those who are interested in your life, making it easier on you to produce content and your followers to consume it
 · people can follow the “whole you” or only the “professional you”
 · although you have a single identity, it can be separated into facets that can be used across services
-· therefore, instead of “follow me at @*you*,” you can tell people interested in your political musings “follow me at *you*~politics”
+· therefore, instead of “follow me at @*you*,” you can tell people interested in your political musings “follow me at @*you~politics*”
-· and, when you need to publish a though or comment on more than facet, the same item is expressed on all the appropriate facets, giving its consumers the complete item without artificial limits placed on its expression
+· and, when you need to publish a though or comment on more than facet, the same item is expressed on all your chosen facets, giving its consumers the complete item without artificial limits placed on its representation

 &nbsp;
 &nbsp;

-### Founding groups and communities
+### 8. Provides the means to create groups and communities
+*these entities are platforms of their own, allowing you to develop connections with a large number of people with common interests*

 you can found groups and communities that are platforms of their own
-· if you want to be part of a platform that is bigger than yourself, you can start groups or communities that exhibit traits you share with others
+· if you want to create a platform that is bigger than yourself, you can start groups or communities that exhibit traits you share with others
 · groups and communities can establish rules for membership and acceptable content
 · they may also develop capabilities that present specialized content or facilitate custom interactions between members

-these entities could be the foundation of mini social·services that may satisfy the belonging needs of most people, eliminating the need to join generalized social-networking platforms that are incapable of catering to particular audiences, and whose goals are not to help individuals, societies, or humanity, but to enrich themselves by collecting revenue from their real customers, advertisers
+these entities could be the foundation of mini social·services that satisfy the belonging needs of most people, eliminating the need to join generalized social-networking platforms that are incapable of catering to particular audiences, and whose goals are not to help individuals, societies, or humanity, but to enrich themselves by collecting revenue from their real customers, advertisers
+· like personal·data, these groups and communities are separate from the software people use to interact with them, allowing individuals to choose the product that best meets their needs, while guaranteeing that data is not duplicated, and that the proven and tested basic interactions are reliable and error-free

 &nbsp;
 &nbsp;

-### Universal privacy settings
+### 9. Lets you specify how data·specialists can use your personal·data
+*just like you can specify how apps can use your location and other data on your phone, you will be able to specify how data·specialists use and dispose of your personal·data; you can think of this are your human·internet **preferences,** which all entities who want to access your personal·data must adhere to*

 in the human·internet, you set the parameters for access and disposition of your personal·data, which the entities you authorize to interact with your datapod must adhere to
 · you do this thru an easy-to-use interface on your personal·device, no emails or phone calls needed
-· the parameters specify, for example, how long a data·specialist can keep local copies of your data before they must be destroyed, or archived (for compliance with regulations)
+· the parameters specify, for example, how long a data·specialist can keep local copies of your data before they must be destroyed or archived (for compliance with regulations, for example)

 &nbsp;
 &nbsp;

-### Your personal·information dashboard
+### 10. Lets you view and analyze logs and stats about your personal·data
+*you can view which entities access your data and for what reason, at any time, directly on your personal·device*

-with your personal·data stored in a datapod, you can view and analyze all activity on your data at any point
+with your personal·data stored in a datapod, you can view and analyze all activity on your data at anytime
 · this way, you know what entities modified your data and why
 · for example, you can monitor your financial·activity and see what medical·services your health·plan has paid for, and know when your last lab·tests are ready for your doctor to analyze